PKeidel/banktolaravel/README.md

 This package supports HBCI/FinTS, a german standard for communicating with bank institutes.

 ## Thank you
-A ton of thanks to janfoerste/php-fints and mschindler83/fints-hbci-php for providing such a nice library where I could easily put my work on top of it!
+A ton of thanks to nemiah/fints-hbci-php for providing and maintaining such a nice library where I could easily put my work on top of it!

 ## Install